MuNET-OSS/NyanLink/README.HOST.md

 ## Setting Up Reverse Proxy

 If you want HTTPS (e.g. `https://{your-domain}`) you can use a reverse proxy like Caddy.
+Make sure you have a domain first.
 Below is an example Caddyfile:

 ```caddy
 worldlinkd.example.com {